-Given the parallels between candidate and consumer behavior, the disciplines of Recruitment Marketing and Marketing have many similarities: skills like branding, messaging, engagement and measurement; channels like email, web, social, mobile, text, video and events; tactics like SEO, PPC, personalization, nurture and content; and tools like marketing automation, CRM, social media management, AI and predictive analytics.
-Recruitment Marketers know how to tell the company’s story as a great place to work through all the right channels to reach their target audiences, and measure the effectiveness of their strategies and channels along the way.
+Given the parallels between candidate and consumer behavior, the disciplines of Recruitment Marketing and marketing have many similarities: skills like branding, messaging, engagement and measurement; channels like email, web, social, mobile, text, chat, video and events; tactics like SEO, PPC, personalization, retargeting, nurture and content; and tools like marketing automation, CRM, social media management, AI and predictive analytics.

-Recruitment Marketers have a different role than recruiters or sourcers, in that they are not directly responsible for filling jobs.
-Instead, they complement recruiters by telling the employer brand story and, as a result, generating more quality applicants for open reqs to help recruiters fill jobs faster and easier.
+Recruitment Marketing is a relatively new role that is different from traditional recruiting and sourcing in that recruitment marketers are not directly responsible for filling jobs.
+Instead, they complement recruiters by telling the employer brand story and, as a result, generate more quality applicants for open reqs to help recruiters fill jobs faster and easier.
 They complement sourcers by building and nurturing a pipeline of interested candidates for sourcers to contact for jobs today and in the future.
+Though recruitment marketers are not specifically responsible for filling jobs, they are aligned to talent acquisition goals and therefore create and implement marketing campaigns and events to support hiring plans.

-The role of Recruitment Marketing is at the front-end of the recruiting process, also called the pre-applicant stage, in which candidates become aware of an employer and consider applying for a job.
-Recruitment Marketing communicates the employer value proposition and promotes the company as an employer of choice through various marketing and advertising channels.
-The hand-off between Recruitment Marketing and Recruiting occurs when a lead becomes an applicant, in other words, when a job application is completed.
-From that point forward, the Recruiter screens applicants and manages the hiring process, working with the hiring manager through selection, interview, offer and acceptance.
+The role of Recruitment Marketing originally focused on the talent attraction stage at the front-end of the recruiting process during which candidates become aware of an employer and consider applying for a job.
+During this stage, Recruitment Marketing communicates the employer value proposition (EVP) and promotes the company as an employer of choice through various marketing and advertising channels.
+The hand-off between Recruitment Marketing and recruiting occurs when a candidate lead becomes a job applicant, in other words, when a job application is submitted.
+From that point forward, the recruiter screens applicants and manages the hiring process, working with the hiring manager through selection, interview, offer and acceptance.

 Is Recruitment Marketing a Practice, or Is It a Profession?
 It’s Both.